Barra Hall Park: Buses

 The 195 and H98 stop near Barra Hall Park on Church Road, and the U4 stops near the park at Barra Hall Circus.
 Hayes town centre is approximately 1 km away, with its many other regular bus services.

 Train

-The closest train station is Hayes and Harlington, which is a little over 1 km walk away.
+The closest railway station is Hayes and Harlington, which is a little over 1 km walk away.

 Car

 On-site parking is available.
 Street parking (Park and Pay) may be found on the surrounding roads near to the entrances.